JGeek00/droid-hole/README.md

 # DroidHole
-DroidHole is a PiHole® client for Android.
-It allows the user to manage multiple PiHole® servers from one application and device.
+DroidHole is a Pi-hole® client for Android.
+It allows the user to manage multiple Pi-hole® servers from one application and device.

 ###### ⚠️ THIS APPLICATION IS UNDER DEVELOPMENT.
 IT MAY CONTAIN SOME BUGS AND MISSING FEATURES. ⚠️